How can counseling help me?

 What is the cancellation policy?

 Your therapist has set aside that time for you and you only.
 Another client who needs an appointment may have missed an opportunity to be seen if you don’t arrive at your scheduled time.
-Appointments must be cancelled 24 hours in advance to avoid paying for the session.
-Please speak with your therapist to discuss the reason for the late cancellation or missed appointment if the reason was out of your control.
+Appointments must be cancelled 24 hours in advance to avoid a late cancellation fee.